What Kind of Leader Are You: A Fixer, Fighter or Friend?

 Granularity is your new best friend.
 Take the time to break down problems into their component parts.
 Then break the components down into their parts, and look for the patterns and connections between them.
 What if you change the sequence?
 What if you took out step three entirely?
 The smaller you’re willing to get, the more power your ideas will have in the end.

 The Fixer’s motto: “If you want it done right, you have to do it yourself.”

-Fixers transform their leadership style by learning to let go of the need for too much control.
-Instead of learning to let go of being the one with ideas, or being the one who cheers people up, they need to let go of being the one in charge of company-wide quality control.
+Instead of learning to let go of being the one with ideas, or being the one who cheers people up, fixers transform their leadership style by learning to let go of the need for too much control.

 To begin their journey from Superman to Yoda, Fixers need new experiences.
-They’ll benefit more than the other two types from time outside the office, retreats of any kind, structured or not.
-The path of Fixers is to fall back into themselves, to take a two-week cellphone-free vacation, to indulge themselves in what will feel like reckless amounts of self-care, a massage after work before coming home for dinner.
+They’ll benefit more than the other two types from time outside the office, whether it’s structured or not.
+The path of Fixers is to fall back into themselves, to take a two-week cellphone-free vacation, to indulge themselves in what will feel like reckless amounts of self-care—for example, a massage after work before coming home for dinner.
 Here’s a declaration a Fixer might make when they’re ready to change things:

 “So, I’ll be out next month for a few weeks.
 Let’s spend some time making sure you guys have everything you need before I go, because I won’t be taking my phone with me.
 I’m not going to lie; this is going to be hard for me, but I want to take a step to show you how much I mean what I say… that I trust you to take care of things in my absence.
 You guys have great judgment, better than I give you credit for sometimes.
 And this is one small step in the direction of making some more room around here.”